ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 in a simple way with minimal code from a common code base.
 And also allows trying to maintain a basic back and forth chatting to an extent.

+User can set a system prompt, as well as try and chat with the model over a series of back and forth chat messages.

 NOTE: Given that the idea is for basic minimal testing, it doesnt bother with any model context length and culling of old messages from the chat.
-Also currently I havent added input for a system prompt, but may add it.

 NOTE: It doesnt set any parameters other than temperature for now.
 However if someone wants they can update the js file as needed.